voxell-tech/motiongfx/crates/motiongfx/README.md

 let f = [f0, f1].ord_flow(0.5);
 ```

-Any runs `f1` after `f0` with a fixed delay time rather than waiting
+Flow runs `f1` after `f0` with a fixed delay time rather than waiting
 for `f0` to finish.

 ### Registries